trxe/notes-blog/content/computer-networks/9_Switched_LANs.md

 A: If subnet doesn't have the same IP prefix.

-When A sends out the ARP query, since there is no IP match, it will get nothing in return.

-Hence A should create link layer frame with
+A should create link layer frame with
 - dest MAC: **gateway (router) interface (of the subnet) MAC**
   - Hence router will receive a match for this frame.
   - Router accept and passes the datagram to the network layer
   - Network layer **checks IP address**, use routing protocol to send it to B's gateway router.
-- dest IP: B's IP address
+- dest IP: **B's IP address**
   - B's router receives the datagram
   - Sends from source (MAC is that of B's router) to destination (B's MAC)
   - If B's MAC not known, ARP query is performed.

 Router interface then receives and passes on to the next interface via RIP or other routing protocol.

+Once the destination IP is in the same subnet as the src IP, the link-layer frame with B's MAC address is made.

 # LAN technologies